 Beginning in the fall of 2022, I will hold the title of Assistant Professor of Theology and Fellow of the Core in the Division of Liberal Studies at the University of St. Thomas in Houston, Texas.

-I anticipate defending my dissertation in the Department of Theology at Marquette University in January (2022), at which time I will hold a Ph.D. in Religious Studies in the area of historical theology.
-I hold a Master of Theological Studies from the Boston College School of Theology and Ministry (2017) and a Bachelor of Arts summa cum laude with majors in Theology and Classical Languages and a minor in Spanish from the University of St. Thomas in St. Paul, Minnesota (2015), both of which I earned precisely with the goal of receiving a doctoral degree in historical theology.
+I hold a Ph.D. in Religious Studies in the area of historical theology from the Theology Department at Marquette University (2022).
+I also hold a Master of Theological Studies from the Boston College School of Theology and Ministry (2017) and a Bachelor of Arts summa cum laude with majors in Theology and Classical Languages and a minor in Spanish from the University of St. Thomas in St. Paul, Minnesota (2015), both of which I earned precisely with the goal of receiving a doctoral degree.

 What underlies all of my historical and theological research is the desire to make the richness of the Catholic intellectual tradition known to the next generation.
 Lex orandi, lex credendi, lex vivendi is my perennial intellectual theme.